junxit/us-congress-bills-113/bill.md

     - **(A)** *In general* The authority to block and prohibit all transactions in all property and interests in property under subsection (c)(5) shall not include the authority to impose sanctions on the importation of goods.
     - **(B)** *Good defined* In this paragraph, the term good has the meaning given that term in section 16 of the Export Administration Act of 1979 (50 U.S.C.
 App.
 2415) (as continued in effect pursuant to the International Emergency Economic Powers Act (50 U.S.C.
 1701 et seq.)).
   - **(2)** *Additional exceptions* The President shall not be required to apply or maintain the sanctions under subsection (a) or (b)—
-    - **(A)** in the case of procurement of defense articles or defense services—
-      - **(i)** under existing contracts or subcontracts, including the exercise of options for production quantities to satisfy requirements essential to the national security of the United States;
+    - **(A)** in the case of procurement of defense articles or defense services under existing contracts, subcontracts, or other business agreements, including ancillary or incidental contracts for goods, or for services or funding (including necessary financial services) associated with such goods, as necessary to give effect to such contracts, subcontracts, or other business agreements, and the exercise of options for production quantities to satisfy requirements essential to the national security of the United States—
-      - **(ii)** if the President determines in writing that—
+      - **(i)** if the President determines in writing that—
-        - **(I)** the person to which the sanctions would otherwise be applied is a sole source supplier of the defense articles or services;
+        - **(I)** the foreign person to which the sanctions would otherwise be applied is a sole source supplier of the defense articles or services;
         - **(II)** the defense articles or services are essential;
         - **(III)** alternative sources are not readily or reasonably available; and
         - **(IV)** the national interests of the United States would be adversely affected by the application or maintenance of such sanctions; or
-      - **(iii)** if the President determines in writing that—
+      - **(ii)** if the President determines in writing that—
         - **(I)** such articles or services are essential to the national security under defense coproduction agreements; and
         - **(II)** the national interests of the United States would be adversely affected by the application or maintenance of such sanctions;
     - **(B)** in the case of procurement, to eligible products, as defined in section 308(4) of the Trade Agreements Act of 1979 (19 U.S.C.
 2518(4)), of any foreign country or instrumentality designated under section 301(b)(1) of that Act (19 U.S.C.
 2511(b)(1));
-    - **(C)** to products, technology, or services provided under contracts entered into before the date on which the President publishes in the Federal Register the name of the person with respect to which the sanctions are to be imposed;
+    - **(C)** to products, technology, or services provided under contracts, subcontracts, or other business agreements (including ancillary or incidental contracts for goods, or for services or funding (including necessary financial services) associated with such goods, as necessary to give effect to such contracts, subcontracts, or other business agreements) entered into before the date on which the President publishes in the Federal Register the name of the foreign person with respect to which the sanctions are to be imposed;
     - **(D)** to—
       - **(i)** spare parts that are essential to United States products or production;
       - **(ii)** component parts, but not finished products, essential to United States products or production; or